rstudio/shinyuieditor/README.md

 pak::pkg_install('rstudio/Shiny-Visual-Editor')
 ```

 ℹ️ _You may need to setup your github PAT to access as the repo is still private.
 However, if you're reading this, you have access.
-To set this up run `usethis::create_github_token()` in the terminal._
+To set this up run `usethis::create_github_token()` in the terminal and follow the prompts._

 ### Running